Go Back Up

 In this article, we'll take a closer look at what makes them different so you can better understand your options.

-But this fee doesn't cover all services.
-For that reason, some DCP practices suggest their patients use a high deductible health plan (HDHP) as well.
-That way, they'll have additional health coverage in case of an emergency.
+However, this fee only covers some services.
+For that reason, some DCP practices suggest their patients enroll in a high deductible health plan (HDHP) as well.
+With a health insurance plan, they'll have additional coverage in case of an emergency.

 The goal of this model is to give physicians consistent revenue without forcing them to spend time coding and billing like a primary care doctor would.
 The reduced administrative burden frees them up to spend more time with their patients.

 In turn, patients experience longer visits with their primary care physician.
-A direct primary care model allows physicians to spend roughly 30 to 60 minutes per visit with each patient, according to Verywell Health3.
+According to Starlight Health4, a DPC model allows physicians to spend roughly 30, 60, or even 90 minutes with each patient per visit.

-Patients also receive quick access to their doctor by phone, text, email, video chat, same-day or next-day appointments, and in some cases, even house calls.
+Patients also receive quick access to their doctor by phone, text, email, video chat, same-day or next-day appointment times, and, in some cases, even house calls.

 Now, let's compare some of the pros and cons.